-The term "weather extremes" might have been invented in Quebec, where residents and visitors alike comment on variations from hour to hour, Temperatures range from 40° C (105° F) in summer to -40° C (-40° F) during winter ice storms.
-Packing rain gear is de rigueur and wearing layers of clothes that can be taken on or off is the most sensible option at any time of year.
+The term "weather extremes" might have been invented in Quebec, where residents and visitors alike comment on variations from hour to hour.
+Temperatures range from 40° C (105° F) in summer to -40° C (-40° F) during winter ice storms.
+Packing rain gear is de rigueur and wearing layers of clothes that can be taken on and off is a sensible option.